 The Company calculates its overall "K-factor" capital requirement on a continuous basis, which is the sum of "K-factor requirements" grouped into three categories: Risk-to-Client (RtC), Risk-to-Market (RtM) and Risk-to-Firm (RtF), in accordance with Articles 16 through to 33 of the IFR (and as described in further detail in Section 3 of this Report).
-The total K-factors as at 31st of December 2023 amounted to \$5.554K.
+The total K-factor requirement as at 31st of December 2024 amounted to \$4.451K.

-Table 4 below breaks down the Pillar 1 minimum Own Funds (i.e. minimum capital) requirement that the Company was required to hold as of 31st of December 2023.
+Table 4 below breaks down the Pillar 1 minimum Own Funds (i.e. minimum capital) requirement that the Company was required to hold as of 31st of December 2024.